-Thai government hires group of Chinese mercenaries to capture powerful druglord from Golden Triangle.
-The mercenaries manage to capture the druglord, but his men are trying to set him free.
-Written by
+The Thai government hires a group of Chinese mercenaries to capture a powerful drug lord from the Golden Triangle.
+The mercenaries manage to capture the drug lord, but soon find themselves ...

 Was this review helpful to you?